UCL-NIMH Joint Doctoral Training Program in Neuroscience Program

 - GRE and MCAT test scores are not required

 - Research Experience

 In the Research Experience section of the application please describe research experiences you have had.
-Research experience, during or after an undergraduate program, can be extraordinarily valuable to the applicant who is deciding whether he/she is suited for a career in research, and can also provide useful training.
+Research experience, during or after an undergraduate program, can be extraordinarily valuable to the applicant who is deciding whether they are suited for a career in research, and can also provide useful training.

 - Specific Research Plan